scacinto/375-aural-assaults/README.md

 # What's here?

-The SuperCollider code for generating all of the sound files on 375auralassaults.com can be found in the file __375AAP.scd__.
+The mp3 sound files from 375auralassaults.com are in the __sound files__ folder.
+The SuperCollider code for generating all of the sound files can be found in the file __375AAP.scd__.
 Spectrogram images of the tracks can be found in the __images__ folder.